FDNY first responders reunited with victims they saved

-BROOKLYN, New York (WABC) --There was a special reunion in Brooklyn for first responders to reunite with 14 former heart attack patients they saved.
+BROOKLYN, New York (WABC) --There was a special reunion in Brooklyn for first responders to meet with 14 former heart attack patients they saved.

-EMTs, paramedics and other emergency responders had a chance to meet the cardiac arrest survivors during the FDNY's 24th annual Second Chance Ceremony on Tuesday.
+EMTs, paramedics and other emergency responders had a chance to reconnect with the cardiac arrest survivors during the FDNY's 24th annual Second Chance Ceremony on Tuesday.

 Each of their stories is truly special.
 From a father attending a car show in Brooklyn who has lived to see his son's wedding to a retired NYPD officer who was saved after spending his career helping others.